-School of Arts & Sciences Scholarships
+School of Design, Arts and Humanities Scholarships

 These scholarships are awarded each year through gifts from generous alumni, faculty and staff, friends, and foundations.
 Additional gifts to these funds allow Marymount to provide more financial assistance to our students.
 For more information, please contact the Office of Development at 866-239-4279 or email us.

 If you are a student looking for financial assistance, please contact Financial Aid.

 Give a Gift Online